-Wainui Reserve Track; a great little walk to do with the kids.
+- Wainui Reserve Track; a great little walk to do with the kids.
 Park in the Wainui Bush Park Reserve carpark on Wainui Road.
 You can walk to the beach from here.
 It’s also a great place to picnic.
 Or you can picnic at the top on the grass overlooking the ocean.

-> - Kokomea Picnic Tree Track; we have created a little bush walk on our property down towards the cliff/ocean, to a huge old Puriri tree where you can have a picnic.
+- Kokomea Picnic Tree Track; we have created a little bush walk on our property down towards the cliff/ocean, to a huge old Puriri tree where you can have a picnic.
 You’ll walk through the field in front of the treehouse, then through native bush and down to the stream, past a waterfall and then to the Picnic tree.
-The walk will take you 10-15 mins to get there and it’s a moderate to difficult level with downhill/uphill sections.
-It’s absolutely beautiful so we definitely recommend giving it a go.
+The walk will take you 10-15 mins to get there and it’s a moderate to difficult level, easy on way down, more difficult on way up.
 If you want to do this then please bring some suitable walking shoes.